 Unsung Hero Awards Visit Trusts to Promote The 2019 Awards30th July 2018

 On Monday the 23rd of July the Unsung Hero Awards travelled to London and met with Nathan Christie-Plummer, Assistant Director of Workforce at West London Mental Health NHS Trust.
-We were particularly interested in visiting Trust Headquarters as its Secretary Karen Spick won Admin & Clerical Leader of the Year Award last year.
+We were particularly interested in visiting Trust Headquarters as Secretary Karen Spick won Admin & Clerical Leader of the Year Award last year.

-By Tanya Prichislenko, Marketing Assistant, Unsung Hero Awards
+Marketing Team, Unsung Hero Awards